kkspeed/MD--DOCX/README.md

 # Limitations
 1. It's just a hack and not for genreic use!
-2. No support for image, hyperlink, cross ref etc.
+2. Limited support for image: It only places the image there.
+There is no support for hyperlink, cross ref, table etc.